Flexible Work Options FAQ

 As a supervisor, can I require someone else to change their schedule to accommodate others who want a flexible work schedule?

 You can change work schedules and arrangements to accommodate the needs of your area, but move cautiously if it may appear that you are favoring certain employees.

 Can flexible work arrangements be used to deal with busy times of the year when there is a need for our office to be open earlier or later?

-Yes - it may be helpful for your area to be open earlier or later during the beginning of a semester or during the summer if you're dealing with youth programs.
+Yes, it may be helpful to be open earlier or later during the beginning of a semester or during the summer.
 If this is a short-term arrangement, then it is not necessary to fill out the FWO paperwork.
 Supervisors should be clear on their expectations of working varied hours during the year when employees are hired or as soon as it is evident that there will need to be a change in the future.

 I'm a supervisor.
 Can I participate in a flexible work schedule?